Meridian (novel)

 Meridian is a 1976 novel by Alice Walker.
 It has been described as Walker's "meditation on the modern civil rights movement."
 Meridian is about Meridian Hill, a young black woman in the late 1960s who is attending college as she embraces the civil rights movement at a time when the movement becomes violent.
 The story follows her life into the 1970s through a relationship that ultimately fails, and her continued efforts to support the movement.

 Plot summary

 Set in the 1960s and 1970s, Meridian centers on Meridian Hill, a student at the fictitious Saxon College, who becomes active in the Civil Rights Movement.
 She becomes romantically involved with another activist, Truman Held.
 They have a turbulent on-and-off relationship, during which she becomes pregnant by him.

 After Meridian has an abortion, Truman becomes far more attached to her and longs for them to start a life together.
-Later, Truman becomes involved with a white woman, Lynne Rabinowitz, who is also active in the Civil Rights struggle, though perhaps for the wrong reasons.
+Later, Truman becomes involved with a Jewish woman, Lynne Rabinowitz, who is also active in the Civil Rights struggle, though perhaps for the wrong reasons.

 As time passes, Truman attempts unsuccessfully, to achieve personal and financial success while Meridian continues to stay involved in the movement and fight for issues she deeply believes in.